 - Be Patient and Stay Calm.

 Work zones are not there to personally inconvenience you.
 Remember, the crew members are working to improve the transportation system you use every day.

 - Wear Your Seatbelt.

 It is your best defense in a crash and it's the law.

 There are signs at the beginning AND the end of the work zone.
 Obey the signs all the way through to the end of the work zone.
 Remember, some work zones are moving and may cover a distance.

-#OBEYTHEORANGE EVENTS are anticipated to return Fall 2022
+#OBEYTHEORANGE EVENTS are anticipated to return in 2023!

-Our Work Zone Safety Campaign mascots and volunteers will show up wherever YOU are to remind all our motorists to "Slow Down for Work Zones" on the other side of the COVID-19 pandemic!
+Our Work Zone Safety Campaign mascots and volunteers will show up wherever YOU are to remind all our motorists to "Slow Down for Work Zones".
 Anticipating a future event and want us to attend??
 Email us at DOT.CTWorkZone@ct.gov with all the details!